 Lead Poisoning

-- Lead poisoning is one of the most common pediatric environmental health problems, most often involving systemic intoxication with inorganic lead.
-Lead poisoning is an older term that is less specific than an actual blood lead level (BLL).
+- Lead poisoning is one of the most common pediatric environmental health problems.
+Severity of lead poisoning is based on actual blood lead level (BLL) and systemic symptoms.

-- The Centers for Disease Control and Prevention (CDC) considers an elevated BLL to be ≥5 mcg/dL.
+- The Centers for Disease Control and Prevention (CDC) states that there is no safe BLL and considers an elevated BLL to be ≥3.5 mcg/dL.

-- This “reference value” is based on the 97.5th percentile for lead levels of children aged 1 to 5 years collected for the National Health and Nutrition Examination Survey (NHANES).
+- This “reference value” is based on the 97.5th percentile for lead levels of children aged 1 to 5 years collected for the National Health and Nutrition Examination Surveys (NHANES).

 - This replaced the previous “level of concern” terminology for levels ≥10 mcg/dL based on the Advisory Committee on Childhood Lead Poisoning Prevention (ACCLPP) recommendations in light of many studies demonstrating cognitive and behavioral effects at BLL <10 mcg/dL.